Damp walls are very prone to condensation and black spot mould, this is a fact!

 Not a vapour barrier, so damp and ‘salts’ from the unventilated cavity can eventually reach the inner wall decorations.

-4. Battens and nailed plaster board – use Kontract Membrane – the plug heads have pre-formed holes ready for No.12 self tapping screws, to fix the battens.
+- Battens and nailed plaster board – For this you will need to use an air gap membrane or damp proof membrane.
+Fix your chosen membrane to the surface using suitable fixings such as the specialist plugs in the below image.
+The plug heads have pre-formed holes ready for No.12 self tapping screws, to fix the battens to.

 - Plastering or plasterboard dab fixed – Using this method you will need to use a mesh membrane as the supplied mesh facing on the lining will provide a ready-made surface to plaster straight over or apply adhesive to for sticking plasterboard straight onto.

 - The floor may also need to be covered with a membrane – a ‘floating’ tongued and grooved chipboard or concrete screeded floor can then be laid.
 Where liquid water is involved this floor Membrane has to be joined to the wall Membrane – this is called the ‘sealed system’ and must incorporate a drain or a sump and pump to remove the unwanted water

 - Once you have applied your chosen coverings and finishes, allow to settle for a period and monitor regularly for any evidence of damp or moisture before you apply your final chosen decoration.
 This is just to be sure that any issues have actually been solved once and for all